operator-framework/rukpak/CONTRIBUTING.md

 This document outlines some conventions on commit message formatting, contact points for developers, and other resources to help RukPak contributors.

+## Certificate of Origin

+By contributing to this project you agree to the Developer Certificate of Origin (DCO).
+This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+See the [DCO](DCO) file for details.

 ## Communication

 - Email: [operator-framework-olm-dev](mailto:operator-framework-olm-dev@googlegroups.com)